 Diagnosing thrush in men

 Our doctors will ask you questions and may ask to look at the affected area.
-If your symptoms are severe or persistent, they may send you a swab test to check that thrush is definitely the cause.

 If you’re a heterosexual, it’s also worth finding out whether your partner has also been getting outbreaks of thrush.
 While it’s not a sexually transmitted infection, thrush symptoms can sometimes be triggered by sex.